 The discussion’s main objective was to highlight the inadequacy and lack of availability of mental health care and support for refugees in the Arab world.
 It provided more insight into the numerous issues that refugee women encounter on a daily basis.

 Dr.Tarek Elsheikh initiated the discussion by saying, “Violence against women during periods of conflict has reached a new level, and civilians have become the primary targets of many groups.”

-“Violence against women during periods of conflict has reached a new level, and civilians have become the primary targets of many groups,” said the Representative of United Nations Secretary-General in the Arab State of Kuwait, Dr. Tarek Elsheikh.
-The Arab world has suffered a great deal of violence and war in the recent decades.
-The losses caused by war are not only physical but mental and emotional.
-Women are the key pillars of families and societies, who support and aid others to grow.
-“Innovative solutions to supporting the psychological wellbeing of women, similar to the Drama Therapy programs implemented by Intisar Foundation, ensure behavioral change and reversing the impact of war,” said Dr. Elsheikh.
+Indeed, the rate of violence and war in the Arab world has increased significantly in recent years.
+The repercussions are not only physical, but also psychological and emotional.
+Women are the foundations of families and society, assisting and inspiring others to flourish in their lives.
+For this reason, Dr.Elsheikh added, “Innovative solutions to supporting the psychological wellbeing of women, similar to the drama therapy programmes implemented by Intisar Foundation, ensure behavioral change and reversing the impact of war.”

 “Zero efforts were made to address woman’s psychological and mental health support in the Arab world,” HH Sheikha Intisar added.
 She went on to explain that due to recognising that there is a critical need for adequate and successful psychiatric care in the Arab region, Intisar Foundation decided to adopt creative art therapies, and along the way, revolutionised the use of drama therapy to meet the psychological needs of women who have suffered from trauma related to war and violence.